Alumni Spotlight: Matt Beach Electrical Engineer in Austin, TX

 Alumni Spotlight: Daniel Saline combining graphic design and athletics

-Daniel Saline, 2015 LuHi Grad, has been studying graphic design at Boise State University and had some great opportunities to combine design with BSU athletics.
+Daniel Saline, 2015 LuHi Grad, studied graphic design at Boise State University and combines design with BSU athletics.